skoolkid/skoolkit/sphinx/source/extending.rst

 A simple ``#PEEK`` macro that expands to the value of the byte at a given address might be implemented by using `snapshot` like this::

-  from .skoolhtml import HtmlWriter from .skoolasm import AsmWriter from .skoolmacro import parse_ints
+  from skoolkit.skoolhtml import HtmlWriter from skoolkit.skoolasm import AsmWriter from skoolkit.skoolmacro import parse_ints

   class GameHtmlWriter(HtmlWriter):
       # #PEEKaddress